 The blood is thoroughly checked to ensure safety, and RFSL believes that MSM should have the right to donate, provided that patient safety standards are high.

-Considering the research and the screening and testing of blood, RFSL does not think it necessary for MSM to abstain from sex for a whole year.
-Rather, there should be a 3-month period of abstinence for MSM that should also apply to women who have sex with MSM.
+Considering the research and the screening and testing of blood, RFSL does not think it necessary for MSM to abstain from sex for half a year Rather, there should be a 3-month period of abstinence for MSM that should also apply to women who have sex with MSM.